iamdudeman/NodeBlues/README.md

 ```
 requestData.body         // Object/String containing the body from the request
+requestData.cookieJar    // CookieJar object that can be used to "set" cookies for the response
 requestData.pathParams   // Object containing all path parameters
 requestData.queryParams  // Object containing the query params
 ```